Why "You Never Pass Up A Good Chert Road"

 And that has made all the difference.

 I write and speak frequently about the desire to be comfortable in our lives and often it keeps us from growing as people.
-The chert road is an example of a literal road you’ve never traveled, but it can also be an analogy for so many things in life you may have passed up: the job you turned down; the girl/guy you never asked out; that new hobby/interest you keep putting off; saying something to a loved one before it’s too late.
+The chert road is an example of a literal road you’ve never traveled, but it can also be an analogy for so many things in life you may have passed by: the job you turned down; the girl/guy you never asked out; that new hobby/interest you keep putting off; saying something to a loved one before it’s too late.
 Any alternative from your normal “road” in life.

 Of course we can’t explore every chert road we go by, but it’s way too easy – and comfortable – to cruise down a familiar road - or at least one that looks well-worn.
 It’s recognizable.
 It’s routine.
 It’s old hat.
 Mostly it doesn’t make your stomach churn.
 On the other hand that chert road is very different.
 Who knows where it goes?
 What if it’s washed out somewhere along the way?
 What if it leads somewhere I don’t want to be?
 What if it leads nowhere?